neondatabase/postgresql_anonymizer/docs/masking_functions.md

 Generalization
 -------------------------------------------------------------------------------

-Genelization is the principle of replace the original value by a range containing this values.
-For instance, instead of saying 'Paul is 42 years old', you would can say 'Paul is between 40 and 50 years old.
+Generalization is the principle of replacing the original value by a range containing this values.
+For instance, instead of saying 'Paul is 42 years old', you would say 'Paul is between 40 and 50 years old'.

 > The generalization functions are a data type transformation.
 Therefore it is
 > not possible to use them with the dynamic masking engine.
-Hower they are
+However they are
 > useful to create anonymized views.
 See example below

 Let's imagine a table containing health information